Vibia Sabina

-Vibia Sabina (83–136/137) was a Roman Empress, wife and second cousin once removed to the Roman Emperor Hadrian.
+Vibia Sabina (83–136/137 AD) was a Roman Empress, wife and second cousin once removed to the Roman Emperor Hadrian.
 She was the daughter of Matidia (niece of Roman Emperor Trajan) and suffect consul Lucius Vibius Sabinus.

 Early life

 After her father's death in 84, Sabina and her half-sister Matidia Minor went to live with their maternal grandmother, Marciana.
 They were raised in the household of Sabina's great uncle Trajan and his wife Plotina.

 Sabina married Hadrian in 100, at the empress Plotina's request.
 Sabina's mother Matidia (Hadrian's second cousin) was also fond of Hadrian and allowed him to marry her daughter.
 Hadrian succeeded Trajan in 117.

 Empress

 Sabina accumulated more public honors in Rome and the provinces than any imperial woman had enjoyed since the first empress, Augustus’ wife Livia.
 Indeed, Sabina is the first woman whose image features on a regular and continuous series of coins minted at Rome.
 She was the most traveled and visible empress to date.
 In 128, she was awarded the title of Augusta.

 Sabina is described in the poetry of Julia Balbilla, her companion, in a series of epigrams on the occasion of Hadrian's visit to Egypt in November of 130.
 In the poems, Balbilla refers to Sabina as "beautiful" and "lovely."

 The factually loose Historia Augusta reports that the historian Suetonius, who was Hadrian's secretary, was dismissed by Hadrian from his position in 119, for "conducting [himself] toward his wife, Sabina, in a more informal fashion than the etiquette of the court demanded."
-Meanwhile, her husband was thought to be more sexually interested in his favourite Antinous and other male lovers, and he and Sabina had no children.
+Meanwhile, her husband was thought to be more sexually interested in his favourite Antinous, and he and Sabina had no children.